weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/detect-deployment-changes.md

 #### Advantages

 1. Simplicity: Uses Flux functionality as much as possible
-1. Flexiblility: Promotion can be kicked off from external systems by calling the webhook
+2. Flexibility: Promotion can be kicked off from external systems by calling the webhook
-1. Flexibility: Promotion can be exercised by an external system
+3. Flexibility: Promotion can be exercised by an external system

 #### Disadvantages and Mitigations